Bahir Dar: Education

 Bahir Dar is home to a number of universities and colleges.
 The most prominent of all is the Bahir Dar University, which projects an enrollment of over 40,000 students in the academic year beginning in October 2012.
 Bahir Dar University is home to more than 40,000 students.
 Emperor Haile Sellasie inaugurated the Technical School in Bahir Dar University on 11 June 1963.

 As part of political initiatives and development efforts in Africa, renewed interest in the higher education in Ethiopia has been the focus of partnerships between governmental and private funders.
 The Ethiopian university system has been noted as one of the "fastest growing" systems in the twenty-first century.

 Bahir Dar University, one of the largest universities in Ethiopia, has an enrollment of 45,000 students in 65 undergraduate and 67 graduate programs.
 A Council of Ministers regulation combined the Bahir Dar Polytechnic and Bahir Dar Teachers' College in 2000 to establish the university.
 Supporting the country's objective to attain a "middle-income status" by 2025, a research priority has produced eleven research centers. within the university.

 As part of the US AID objective IR 3.2: Improved workforce skills development, an identified strategy of enhancing "... university partnerships with U.S. Universities to strengthen the capacity of Ethiopian Universities."
 Primary and secondary education goals are supported by the university through teacher education programs designed to improve literacy rates, supporting employment and higher education opportunities for citizens.
 Degrees in science and health support the effort to address Ethiopia's inclusion as one of 57 countries on the health workforce crisis list.

 Alkan University College is located in Bahir Dar.
 The Institute of Land Administration was founded and located in Bahir Dar in 2006.

-The city has numerous government school including a STEM based High School that is within the University.
-There are many private schools too including Bahir Dar Academy, Rispins International School, and an SOS school.
+The city has numerous government schools including a STEM-based High School that is within the University.
+There are many private schools, including Bahir Dar Academy, Rispins International School, and an SOS school.

 Transportation

-Air transportation in Bahir Dar is served by the Bahir Dar Airport, also known as Airport. there are up to ten flights a day to/from Addis.
+Air transportation in Bahir Dar is served by the Bahir Dar Dejazmach Belay Zeleke Airport.
+There are up to ten flights a day which connect with Addis Ababa.

 The runway was extended to cope with International flights.
 Horticultural products and other exports can now leave by air.

-Additionally, the city is also connected through roads (and buslines) to these cities.
+Additionally, the city is also connected through roads (and buslines) to those cities.
 The most common and convenient way of traveling in Bahir Dar is cycling.
 Auto rickshaws and share taxis also provide transportation in the city.
 Intercity bus service is provided by the Selam Bus Line Share Company, Abay Bus s.c, Ethio Bus s.c and Sky Bus Transport System which operates daily to and from the capital.
 Tickets offices are mainly in the mall at the south end of the high street, on the left if you have walked up from the lake area/Giorgis.